 Linh also notes that, "Attending CAM is one of the best things that happened in my life.
 It’s not just a degree or a profession, it’s a community that continues to give back.
 I am proud of my Arts in Medicine Certificate and of UF."

-Read more about Linh's #ArtsInHealth journey by clicking here.
+Read an interview with Linh about her #ArtsInHealth journey by clicking here.

 "The UF Graduate Certificate in Arts in Medicine brought me out of the healthcare bubble I was accustomed to as a pharmacist at the hospital I work at.
 In many aspects, the program changed the fundamental and conceptual ways I viewed healthcare.
 It offered me the opportunity to help patients develop their own creativity in a setting in which they are mostly accustomed to undergoing medical-based interventions.
 Arts in Medicine was a mind-opening concept that allowed for deeper conversations and connections to arise.